phazus/lofiatc.sh/README.md

 Because of LiveATC's [Terms of Service](https://www.liveatc.net/legal/), the links to their streams have been replaced by freely available YouTube videos.

+Support for [Broadcastify's top feeds](https://www.broadcastify.com/listen/top) has been added if you want to listen to live feeds.

 ```
 $ ./lofiatc.sh
 Playing: KLAX - Los Angeles International Airport